lambdocs/apsara/README.md

 ``` javascript
 ar.map((t) => t.true ?
 1 : 0).reduce((total, num) => total + num);
 ```
-If the editor is required to highlight the syntax then it is required to _understand_ JavaScript in some way.
+If the editor needs to highlight the syntax then it is required to _understand_ JavaScript in some way.
 Ususally this is done by matching the string against a set of regular expressions.
 But this is not the only way.
 On a console, for example, it could mean dispatching the string to